joakim/calendar/README.md

 1. Calendar reform led by the Persian mathematician, astronomer, philosopher, and poet [Omar Khayyâm](https://en.wikipedia.org/wiki/Omar_Khayyam)
 2. Both calendars had 5 "stolen days", possibly a reference to [the Egyptian myth of Nut and Ra](https://en.wikipedia.org/wiki/Nut_(goddess)#Myth_of_Nut_and_Ra)
 3. Instead of Tehran, this calendar's reference point effectively becomes 0°N 0°E, popularly known as [Null Island](https://en.wikipedia.org/wiki/Null_Island)
-4. Either the exact local instant, or as calculated from the exact instant at the prime meridian
+4. Either the exact local instant, or local midnight as calculated from new year at the prime meridian

 #### References: